Advanced Form Validation

 validation settings

-• Enable form safety — this option is used when there are form caching or conflict issues.
-It protects the form with a WordPress nonce.
-Toggle this option off if the form page’s caching can’t be disabled;
+• Enable form safety — this option is used when form caching or conflict issues are present.
+The form is protected with a WordPress nonce.
+This option should be toggled off if the form page’s caching cannot be disabled;

 • Enable csrf protection — if enabled, it protects a form from attacks that force authenticated users to submit a request to a website against which they are currently authenticated;